Polkadot-Blockchain-Academy/pba-content/syllabus/6-FRAME/6.2-Dispatchables/Dispatchables_slides.md

 - `Weight` is extracted by the `Executive`, passed down the dispatch stack, and is eventually tracked in the system pallet.
 - `Length` has a similar path.
+- `DispatchClass`: 3 opinionated categories of weight/length used in FRAME.
 - `Pays` is used by another (optional) pallet (transaction-payment) to charge for fees.
 The fee is a function of both the weight, and other stuff.